Bug report #12578

 unfortunately still there.

-#11 Updated by Saber Razmjooei about 2 years ago
+#11 Updated by Saber Razmjooei over 2 years ago

 The problem is in 2.10 for sure.
 See Martin's email (2nd in the thread) regarding the new geometry engine and snapping cache:

-#12 Updated by Saber Razmjooei over 1 year ago
+#12 Updated by Saber Razmjooei about 2 years ago

 - Status changed from Reopened to Feedback